elifesciences/elife-bot/docs/notes-on-swf.md

 ### Domain

 An SWF domain is like a top level container.
 Inside, it holds a list of workflow types, activity types, and a workflow execution history.
 You specify a particular domain when you connect to SWF.
-A domain is only created once, either in the AWS console or programmatically.
+A domain is created only  once, either in the AWS console or programmatically.

-In eLife bot there are currently two domains, ``Publish`` and ``Publish.dev``.
+In eLife bot there are currently two domains: ``Publish`` and ``Publish.dev``.

 ### Workflow Types

-A workflow is the business logic.
-One part it provides is to schedule activity tasks or signal workflow execution completion.
-Another part is timeout values SWF uses to determine if a workflow failed due abandonment.
+A workflow is business logic alone.
+During expected workflow operation, it schedules activity tasks and signals the completion of a workflow execution.
+If something unexpected happens in a workflow, the worklfow timeout values allow SWF to determine if a workflow failed due abandonment or non-completion.

 A decider makes decisions about what activities to schedule, or when it is time to close a workflow execution.
 How a decider is implemented in code is entirely up to the developer.

+In eLife bot, all decisions are ultimately made by ``decider.py``, though it loads particular workflow classes for the logic of each workflow type.

-If a decider is not processing decision tasks, a workflow execution is never processed.
+If a decider does not process SWF decision tasks, a workflow execution does not proceed.
 Therefore, a decider must always be running and polling for decision tasks to continuously run in SWF.

 Each Workflow Type has a Name and Version.
 It also has default timeout values for different actions. __To use a Workflow Type, you must register it with SWF__.
-If SWF is not aware of a Workflow Type, it will not start workflow executions for it.
+If SWF is not aware of a Workflow Type, it will not start workflow executions of that type.

 ### Activity Types

 An activity is where real processing is done.

 A worker, after receiving an activity task, will do something.
-Then it can signal back to SWF the action was completed or failed.
-If the activity timed out as part of a workflow, SWF will often attempt the activity again, if the workflow's timeout has not yet been reached.
+Then, it can signal back to SWF whether the action was completed or failed.
+If the activity timed out as part of a workflow execution, SWF will often attempt the activity again, so long as the workflow's timeout has not yet been reached.

 If no worker is polling for activity tasks, a workflow will likely timeout and not reach completion.
 Certain, no work will ever get done in the workflow execution.

+In eLife bot, all activities are ultimately processed by ``worker.py``, though it loads particular activity classes and calls the ``do_activity()`` function of the class to execute the activity.

 Each Activity Type has a Name and Version.
 It also has default timeout values for different actions. __To use a Activity Type, you must register it with SWF__.
-If SWF is not aware of a Activity Type, it will not schedule activities for it.
+If SWF is not aware of a Activity Type, a decider will not be able to schedule activities of that type.

 ### Task list